wnederhof/basecode/README.md

 # Basecode - The fastest way to create a web app

-Basecode is a full-stack platform for creating web apps using Kotlin, Spring Boot, GraphQL, React (NextJS) and PostgreSQL.
+Basecode is a full-stack platform for creating web apps using Kotlin, Spring Boot, GraphQL, React (NextJS) and Postgres.
 The platform consists of several generators to generate the basic structure of web applications, based on industry standard technologies.
 The goal of Basecode is to provide its users with a productive tool to create lean, decoupled code with a solid foundation.